-13. The evidence established that Student received counseling services when Student was on any of the three security levels.
-Suzanne Heim-Bowen, school psychologist with County, established that, except for rare situations, she has provided counseling services in the housing unit, including to Student.
-As to counseling provided by Mental Health, Student did not present evidence that Mental Health therapists could not enter the housing unit to provide counseling services when a student was on a security level or that

-Mental Health failed to provide any counseling to Student.
-Therefore, Student did not establish that he did not receive counseling services in his IEP when prevented from attending Mt.
+18. The evidence established that Student received counseling services when Student was on any of the three security levels from the March 13, 2013 IEP team meeting through Student's discharge.
+Suzanne Heim-Bowen, School Psychologist with County, established that except for rare situations, she has provided counseling services in the housing unit, including to Student.
+Ms. Heim-Bowen eventually conducted Student's counseling in the visiting area so Student would not be distracted by other youths.
+As to counseling provided by Mental Health on behalf of Probation, Student did not present evidence that Dr. Donnelly could not enter the housing unit to provide counseling services to Student when he was on a security level.
+Therefore, Student did not establish that he did not receive counseling services in his March 13, 2013 IEP when prevented from attending Mt.
 McKinley because he was on a security level.